-Nelson drove 30 minutes to Hubbard County, where he and officers from 14 different police and sheriff’s departments confronted around 500 protesters, known as water protectors, occupying a pipeline pump station.
+Nelson drove 30 minutes to Hubbard County, where he and officers from at least 13 different police and sheriff’s departments confronted around 500 protesters, known as water protectors, occupying a pipeline pump station.
 The deputy spent his day detaching people who had locked themselves to equipment as fire departments and ambulances stood by.
 A U.S. Customs and Border Protection helicopter swooped low, kicking dust over the demonstrators, and officers deployed a sound cannon known as a Long Range Acoustic Device in attempts to disperse the crowd.

 By the end of the day, 186 people had been detained in the largest mass-arrest of the opposition movement.
 Some officers stuck around to process arrests, while others stopped for snacks at a gas station or ordered Chinese takeout before crashing at a nearby motel.